 b8,5) Required are standards, regulations, instructions, training, knowledgeable behavior, supervision.

-b8,6) Required are impact statements of risks, dangers and misuses of man and environment.
+b8,6) Required are impact statements of risks, dangers and misuses for man and environment.

 b8,7) Inhibiting factors

-Illusions of human capabilities and convenience foster blindness to fall back effects.
+Technologies foster illusions of human capabilities, convenience and blindness to fall back effects.

 Mass applications lead to a massive burn up rate of resources with environmental damages.